200+ Years' Experience

 People walking in nature

 For the ultimate Cambridge experience, punting on the River Cam is an absolute must.
-This leisurely pasttime offers you the chance to see Cambridge’s most epic scenery while a number of punting operators will talk you through a potted history of the city and show you the perfect spot for a picnic.
+This leisurely pastime offers you the chance to see Cambridge’s most iconic scenery, while a number of punting operators will talk you through a potted history of the city and show you the perfect spot for a picnic.

 For culture vultures, the Fitzwilliam Museum never fails to disappoint.
 Set in the heart of the historic city centre, the museum is home to everything from Renaissance sculptures to Egyptian antiquities.
 The museum is housed in one of Cambridge’s most iconic buildings and hosts regular events and various exhibitions throughout the year.
 Kettle’s Yard, on the other side of the city, is also well worth a visit.
 This is home to the University of Cambridge’s modern and contemporary art collection and has seen a major redevelopment in recent years.
 Previously home to Jim and Helen Ede, collectors of art and sculpture in the 1920s and 1930s, Kettle’s Yard is the darling of the contemporary art world and includes works by some of the biggest names such as Ben and Winifred Nicholson, Alfred Wallis, Constantin Brancusi, Henry Moore and Barbara Hepworth.